 The Saving Grace

 While this isn’t helping the DualShock 4 USB Wireless PC adapter at the moment, Valve did confirm during the Steam Dev Days that Steam (here) will eventually receive official DualShock 4 support.
 While there’s no date set for when we can expect to see this implemented, at the very least we know that it is coming.
-Sure it doesn’t help at the moment but it’s worth mentioning that in the near future we’ll be able to use the adapter and have it working in more games than it currently does.
+Sure it doesn’t help at the moment but it’s worth mentioning that soon we’ll be able to use the adapter and have it working in more games than it currently does.

 Once that support does make its way into Steam, we’ll revisit the adapter to see where it stands.